EndPointCorp/end-point-blog/2013/02/20/installing-python-in-local-directory.html.md

 Python 2.6.5
 ```

-So let's try to tell virtualenvwrapper which Python file should be used:
+So let’s try to tell virtualenvwrapper which Python file should be used:

 ```bash
 $ deactivate